n8stringham/gensim-evaluations/README.md

 All that is required for the `generate_test_set` function is a list of Wikidata items to be used as categories and a list of language codes.
 The test set(s) will be saved as `.txt` file(s) at location specified by the `filename` parameter.
 The appropriate language code is automatically appended to the corresponding `filename`.

-Here are some useful links to help determine the languages and categories available.
+Here are some useful links
 * List of languages supported by Wikidata - https://www.wikidata.org/wiki/Help:Wikimedia_language_codes/lists/all
 * SQID Browser for all items in Wikidata containing the `Instance of (P31)` property - https://sqid.toolforge.org/#/browse?type=classes